rnarkus/Hudobnik_CSCI2270_FinalProject/README.txt

 N/A

 Open issues/bugs
 When adding in an extra response and then printing out, seg fault.
 Pretty sure it is just how I implemented my function in Class.cpp.
+Updated, but still having same issues.